The enclosure method using a single point on the graph of the response operator for the Stokes system: Introduction

 This paper is concerned with the reconstruction issue for an obstacle embedded in a {\it bounded domain}.
 For the uniqueness and stability issue see \cite{ACFKH} including the stationary case.
 In \cite{B} a stability estimate of log-log type in the stationary case has been established.
 For a numerical reconstruction method in the stationary case based on the method of fundamental solutions see \cite{AKS}.

-In the next subsection we mention some articles {\it using the idea of the enclosure method} in the time domain and stationary cases.
+In \cite{BD} a combination of the quasi-reversibility method and the level set one has been applied.